 There are various options of power mobility including power wheelchairs, power three-wheel scooters, and power four-wheel scooters.
 Choosing one can be tricky, but by knowing the advantages of each type of scooter, that will allow you to choose the best option for you.
 Power wheelchairs primarily are driven by joystick, and scooters are primarily driven by steering column, also known as a tiller.
+In this article, we’re going to be examining the advantages to using a three-wheel scooter.

 Another advantage is that the three-wheel scooters are more lightweight than their four-wheel counterparts; and typically cost less than a four-wheel scooter.
+This is simply down to the fact there is less body to manufacture with the three-wheel scooter than there is with the four-wheel.

 Invacare Orion Pro